GiuliaMurtas/flux_rope_analysis/README.md

 The script "current_density_frames.py" saves frames of the current density magnitude captured at the centre of the flux rope.

 The script "ionrec.py" produces a 1D plot of the global ionization/recombination rates in PIP (partially ionized plasmas) simulations as a function of time.

+The script "heating.py" calculates the global contributions of each heating term (Ohmic heating $\eta J^2$ for all simulations, frictional heating for the PIP simulations) as a function of time.